Mastering Complexity in English: A Guide for Global Professionals

 Examples:

 Abstract-heavy sentences are harder to process, especially for non-native listeners.
-Action-focused wording is easier to grasp because it puts the verb, the thing happening, at the centre.
+Action-focused wording is easier to grasp because it places the verb, the action, at the center.

-Instead of: “The implementation of the strategy will result in the optimisation of workflows.”
+Instead of: “The implementation of the strategy will result in the optimization of workflows.”

 Say: “If we follow this strategy, we can speed up workflows.”

-The meaning is the same, but the listener hears it as an action they can picture rather than a concept they have to unpack.
+The meaning remains the same, but the listener perceives it as an action they can visualize rather than a concept they have to unpack.

-Long chains of connected ideas are harder to follow in English because the listener has to hold each part in memory before they can process the whole.
+Long chains of connected ideas are harder to follow in English because the listener must hold each part in memory before processing the whole.
 Breaking them into steps keeps them moving with you.

 Structure each step as a complete unit, then link them in order.